NetOpWibby/blog/documents/posts/2019/facebook-and-their-bullshit.md

 Apple recently had to put servers in China _just_ for their mainland customers.
 However, Apple has a proven track record in regards to privacy and end-to-end encryption so I am less worried about Chinese dissidents using iPhones than I am about them using Facebook for literally anything.

-Like Zuckerberg stated in his post, encryption has saved countless dissidents from being murdered but I am not confident in Facebook's ability to protect them.
+Like Zuckerberg stated in his essay, encryption has saved countless dissidents from being murdered but I am not confident in Facebook's ability to protect them.

 ### Conclusion

-Facebook's profits are up but positive public perception is plummeting.
+Facebook's profits are up but positive public perception is *plummeting*.
 It's difficult not to think of Zuckerberg's "candidness" as sweet talk to entice Gen Z'ers and millennials back to the platform and to make your auntie feel safe because "the guy who made the site said so".

 However, Mark Zuckerberg does a great job of stressing the importance of social networks: